 Nanomaterials in the Diagnosis and Treatment of Infectious Disease

+Nanoscale antivirals and antibiotics.
 One-third of the global population (3 billion people) is estimated to be infected with M. tuberculosis (TB).
 A majority of those infected will never contract active TB and will remain asymptomatic.
 However, for immunocompromised patients TB is a major cause of death worldwide.
 For example, TB is the leading cause of death in HIV-positive patients.
 The World Health Organization estimates that 9 million people contracted active TB in 2006 (~6 million from Southeast Asia and Africa alone) and over 1 million died from the disease.
 Yet over 1.5 million people in India alone are believed to undergo useless TB tests each year, and both HIV and TB have become resistant to current treatments and can hide in "sanctuary sites" such as the brain, where small molecule drugs often have difficulty penetrating.

 Our lab is addressing challenging problems in the diagnosis and treatment of infectious diseases such as HIV and TB.
 In developing new diagnostic methods and therapeutics, we seek to exploit many of the novel physical and chemical properties of nanoscale materials.
 A few examples are highlighted below.

 Synthetic nanometer-scale systems have the potential to overcome many limitations of conventional small molecule therapeutic agents.
 For instance, small molecules typically have short blood circulation times (hrs), rely on a single high-affinity contact to a disease target, and are incapable of disrupting protein-protein interactions that often drive disease pathogenisis.
 In contrast, nanoscale systems can provide long circulation times (days to weeks), have tunable valency, and are adept at preventing protein-protein interactions.
 We have hypothesized that gold nanocrystals may possess a number of attributes that make them useful drug candidates.
 Gold nanocrystals are now accessible in a range of well defined sizes from ca. 1.0 nm to 10 nm.
 Gold nanocrystals also enable one to rapidly synthesize combinatorial libraries of nanoscale compounds; using organothiol exchange reactions, combinations of two or more chemically distinct ligands can be attached to a single particle to create multi-ligand and multi-functional systems.
 The ability to rapidly assemble mixed thiol monolayers on a nanoscale platform provides a powerful tool that can be used to tune particle binding affinity to a disease target, and control cellular internalization and sub-cellular localization.